proofengineering/proofengineering-doc/pitch/main.md

 # Overview

-We consider proof engineering in the context of proof assistants that satisfy the _de Bruijn criterion_:
+We consider proof engineering in the context of proof assistants that satisfy the _de Bruijn criterion_ (@Barendregt2351):
 They produce proof terms that a small proof-checking kernel can verify.
 That is, we consider proof assistants like Coq, Isabelle/HOL, and Agda; we do not consider theorem provers and constraint solvers such as ACL2 and Z3 except when contributions carry over to these proof assistants.
 We focus on proof engineering for software verification,